 It has become urgent for commercial real estate companies to prioritize tenants’ and end users’ needs, given the increasing influence of technology and changing customer preferences (Deloitte)

-The cause of these changes are numerous and don’t just impact the priorities with regards to commercial buildings but also fit in the evolutions of the CRE industry overall, the strategic shifts of services companies and the growing PropTech (property technology or real estate technology) startup market.
+The cause of these changes are numerous and don’t just impact the priorities with regards to commercial buildings but also fit in the evolutions of the CRE industry overall, the strategic shifts of services companies, the growing PropTech (property technology or real estate technology) startup market, and technological evolutions in related markets such as the earlier mentioned construction industry.
 In this first article, we start with the tenant experience.

 The drivers of digitization and transformation in the commercial real estate industry

 As such, technologies aren’t new in commercial buildings and the built environment overall.
-We’ve been covering the usage of the Internet of Things, convergence of IT and OT, and ample new technologies in the scope of many areas such as building management, the evolution of retail facilities; you name it.
+We’ve been covering the usage of the Internet of Things, convergence of IT and OT, and ample new and maturing technologies such as AI, building information modeling, augmented reality, digital twins, big data, cloud computing, and many others in the scope of areas such as building management, the evolution of retail facilities, construction, and so on.

 Yet, here we take a broader view of the commercial real estate industry overall, especially the commercial buildings market.